CherrySaz/connect-4/README.md

 # About my project

 Welcome to my Connect 4 game.
 This is a fun strategy game created using Python and has been built in the terminal.
-It is a Player vs Player game, with the option to play against the computer if required.
+It is a Player vs Player game, as well as a player vs computer game.
+The choice is yours!
 As a small child, Connect 4 was a family favourite, which gave me my inspiration for my project.
+It's so much fun!
+Who can score four in a row first?
+Can you beat the computer?

 # Some history about the game

 The game was originally released under a company called 'Score Four' until in 1968, it was bought by a company called 'Funtastic'.
 The more modern version of the game was created by 2 business partners, 'Howard Wexler', a toy inventor, and 'Ned Strongin'.